makohda/IDRC_first_step_course_2018/README.md

 All data should be gathered here.

 ## Install java (Java SE Development Kit 8u181 version)
-Java is a kind of programming launguage.
+Java is a kind of programming language.
 You need Java itself to run applications developed using Java launguage.
-For example, IGV, Picard and GATK are Java application.
+For example, IGV, Picard, and GATK are Java application.
 We will install them.

 Download Java SE Development Kit 8u181 from here
 https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html